The Difference the Canadian Disability Tax Credit Could Make to Your Life

 • Lump Sum – While the annual tax credit may seem modest, you might be eligible to receive a lump sum, provided you can prove that you have a chronic disability that will affect you years into the future.
 You may have an incurable condition like rheumatoid arthritis, for example.
 Provided your doctor fills out and signs the necessary paperwork, you could receive thousands of dollars in lump sum credits.
 Some individuals have received up to $30,000 this way.

 • Assistance with Day-to-Day Expenses – Regardless of the amount you receive, the tax credit comes as a cash sum.
 You can then use it to cover any expenses that arise, whether that means paying for groceries, putting gas in the car, paying rent, or covering heating and electricity bills.
-Perhaps the biggest problem with being physically disabled is struggling to make ends meet on a daily basis.
-Fortunately, the tax credit is designed to provide assistance with that very problem.
+Perhaps the biggest problem with being physically disabled is struggling to make ends meet daily.
+Fortunately, the tax credit is designed to assist with that very problem.

 • Enrollment in the RDSP – Being accepted for the Disability Tax Credit automatically makes you eligible for the Registered Disability Savings Plan (RDSP), a separate assistance program offered by the Revenue Service of Canada.
 The RDSP provides each recipient with a $1,000 annual savings bond (which is indexed to the rate of inflation), which you can continue receiving each year until you’ve either reached the limit of $20,000 or the age of 50.
 By combining the Canadian Disability Tax Credit and the RDSP, you can cover short-term costs while saving money for the future!